 Set Screws are used in many industrial and mechanical devices, particularly in assemblies with rotating items such as pulleys or wheels, where a component is locked onto a shaft.
 Designed to fasten one object inside another, Set Screws pass right through a threaded hole in the outer object and are tightened against the inner object.
 Pretty cool, right?

-The three most common Set Screw material options are alloy steel and stainless steel.
+The most common Set Screw material options are alloy steel and stainless steel.
 Brass is a less popular and less available option.

 The most commonly available material is hardened alloy steel with a thermal black oxide finish, as per ASME B18.3 and a Rockwell hardness of C45-53.